Atia Abawi: A Land of Permanent Goodbyes (2016)

 In December 2016, Penguin's Philomel Books announced Abawi's second novel, A Land of Permanent Goodbyes.

 Set in war-torn Syria, A Land of Permanent Goodbyes centers on Tareq, "a Syrian teenager who, after losing most of his family in an airstrike, begins a harrowing journey with his sister to Europe."

 A Land of Permanent Goodbyes was released in January 2018 and received positive reviews, earning three separate starred views.

 With Kirkus Reviews describing it as an "unforgettable novel that brings readers to face to face with the global refugee crisis.
 A heartbreaking, haunting, and necessary story."

 While Publishers Weekly called A Land of Permanent Goodbyes a "gripping and heartrending novel...and an upsetting yet beautifully rendered portrayal of an ongoing humanitarian crisis.".

 And School Library Journal said "Abawi skillfully places humanity enmeshed in war into two sides: the 'hunters' who feed on the suffering and the 'helpers' who lend a hand.
 An inspiring, timely, and must-have account about the Syrian refugee disaster and the perils of all wars."

 The New York Times Book Review called it "A heartbreaking fictional front row seat to the Syrian refugee emergency."
 A Land of Permanent Goodbyes was chosen by both Kirkus Reviews and the All Iowa Reading program selected it as its 2019 Young Adult book.

 She Persisted: Sally Ride (2021)

 Part of the #1 New York Times bestseller She Persisted series by Chelsea Clinton and Alexandra Boiger, She Persisted: Sally Ride was released by Penguin Books in March 2021.

+Event Speaker

+Atia is a regular event speaker at schools and organizations across the country.
+Often talking to students about Afghanistan, refugees and diversity and inclusion topic.

+During the 2022–23 school year, the University School of Milwaukee welcomed her as its first-ever author-in-residence.

+Abawi visited the school on three separate occasions, in October, January, and April, with each visit lasting for two weeks.
+She worked with students and teachers in all three divisions, and hosted class visits and workshops that covered topics such as journalism, international relations, creative writing, news literacy, identity, refugees, and more.

 Personal life

 Atia is married to former Fox News Foreign Correspondent Conor Powell.
-They were married on July 7, 2012, in Leesburg, Virginia While at Virginia Tech, Abawi was a member of the Delta Zeta sorority.
+They were married on July 7, 2012, in Leesburg, Virginia.
+While at Virginia Tech, Abawi was a member of the Delta Zeta sorority.